 Do not forget the power of dog walking if you own a pet.
 What a great way to meet other pet owners!

 Visit cultural events, classes, exhibitions, and other things organized in museums, community facilities, clubs, etc. Those are also good ways to socialize.
+The Freakybuttrue Peculiarium is an exciting and interesting place to be and meet like-minded individuals if you’re looking for cool things to do in Portland.

 Visit the Local Shelter and Adopt a Dog